ALL

 Managing Your Addiction

-To be healthy and safe, you need to look after your physical (body), mental, emotional, and spiritual health.
-Taking care of yourself can make you feel like you have more energy.
-It can also help you manage your stress—at home and at work.
+To stay healthy and safe, it’s important to look after your physical (body), mental, emotional, and spiritual health.
+Taking care of yourself can give you more energy and help you manage stress.

-When you’re healthy, you’re less likely to get sick or have an accident at work.
-You may also get well faster if you’re sick or injured.
+When you’re healthy, you’re less likely to get sick or have accidents on the job.
+You may also recover faster if you do get sick or hurt.

-• Eat well, exercise regularly, and get enough sleep.
+• Eat healthy food, exercise regularly, and get enough sleep.

 • Ask for help from your friends, family, co-workers, and your spiritual community when you need it.